MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

       - Note the [Cocos Prerequisites](https://docs.cocos2d-x.org/cocos2d-x/en/installation/prerequisites.html)
       - This guide also requires Visual Studio 2013 or 2015.

-  - Once you have Cocos2d-x configured, create a project using the Cocos CLI:
+2. Once you have Cocos2d-x configured, create a project using the Cocos CLI:
-    - Navigate to a location where you wish to store your Cocos project.
+    - Navigate to a location where you wish to store your Cocos project
-    - Open a command window in your parent folder (Cocos CLI will create the actual project directory).
+    - Open a command window in your parent folder (Cocos CLI will create the actual project directory)
       - Hold down **Shift** and right-click in the empty-white-space of the Explorer window.

         ![Install PlayFab SDK](media/cmd-exe2.png)